 What is the course about?

-The City Lit art and design portfolio projects courses run throughout the year in three separate programmes which can be studied individually or as a group.
-The courses are designed for beginners and those in the early stages of developing their creative practice and interests who wish to explore a wide variety of creative subjects and practices.
-On the course you will explore diverse aspects of art and design through a series of creatively stimulating projects to assemble a varied portfolio that reflects your own personal creative development which can be used for applying for further study on courses such as the City Lit Foundation Diploma in Art and Design.
-The portfolio courses can be studied on their own, or as a series – enabling you to explore and develop your skills, knowledge and portfolio in a whole range of diverse practices.
+This is a ten-week one-term course, designed for beginners and those in the early stages of developing their creative practice, who wish to explore a wide variety of creative subject areas within a supportive atmosphere.
+Through a series of creatively stimulating projects you will explore diverse aspects of art and design to assemble a varied portfolio that reflects your own personal creative development, which can be used for applying for further study on courses such as the UAL Foundation Diploma in Art and Design at City Lit.

-On this course you will explore and develop art and design skills through a range of projects, developing work in drawing, painting, graphics and model making.
-You will be encouraged to confidently develop your individual ideas into personal creative work, building confidence in visual note taking and mark making in a stimulating and creative environment.
-Individual feedback on your portfoilio work is offered throughout the term, and advice will be provided in relation to further study and creative development.
+On this course you will explore and develop art and design skills through a range of projects, in drawing, painting, graphics and model making.
+You will be encouraged to confidently develop your individual ideas into personal creative work, build confidence in visual note-taking and mark making in a stimulating and creative environment.
+Individual feedback on your portfolio work is offered throughout the term, and advice will be provided in relation to further study and creative development.

 What will we cover?

-On the art and design portfolio course a new project theme or topic will be introduced every evening, which will be explained and investigated through illustrated talks, tutor demonstrations, practical projects and group discussions.
-In a supportive atmosphere you will experiment and develop a personal approach to making art and design in response to the proposed project themes and briefs.
+A new project theme or topic will be introduced every session: you will experiment and develop a personal approach to making art and design in response to the proposed project themes and briefs.

 On the course you will: